CEatBTU/OPEMS/README.md

 More is to come.

 ## Acknowledgment
-Thanks to Matthias Kränzler, Geetha Ramasubbu, and Lena Eichermüller for providing scripts and feedback.
+Thanks to Geetha Ramasubbu, Lena Eichermüller, Xinyi Wang, Matthias Kränzler, and Alireza Siavashi for providing scripts and feedback.

 ## References